-The major steps are:
+The major steps (described in more detail) are:

 - Intra-agent initialization, known as preclustering: Combine grains into granules within a single agent. - Inter-agent initialization, known as bootstrapping: Find at least one other agent with which to communicate. - Walk referrals and cluster: Form clusters of like-minded agents.